RWS/studio-api-docs/apiconcepts/filetypesupport/enhancing_the_file_parser_to_process_the_settings.md

-Enhancing the File Parser to Process the Settings
+# Enhancing the File Parser to Process the Settings
-===

-Now that you have implemented the user interface for configuring the file type plug-in settings as well as the functionality to load and save these settings, you need to extend your file parser class to make it 'aware' of the settings, so that they can be taken into consideration when processing a given file.
+After implementing the user interface for configuring the file type plug-in settings and the functionality to load and save settings, extend your file parser class to be settings-aware so it considers settings when processing files.

-Add and Initialize the Settings Property
+## Add and Initialize the Settings Property
---

-First, you need to make sure that your parser class also uses the following, additional namespaces:
+Ensure your parser class uses the following additional namespaces:

-* **Sdl.FileTypeSupport.Framework.IntegrationApi**
+- **Sdl.FileTypeSupport.Framework.IntegrationApi**
-* **Sdl.Core.Settings**
+- **Sdl.Core.Settings**
-* **Sdl.FileTypeSupport.Framework.Core.Settings**
+- **Sdl.FileTypeSupport.Framework.Core.Settings**

-Then your parser class needs to implement the ```ISettingsAware``` interface, which makes it 'aware' of the plug-in settings and provides the method that allows it to initialize the settings.
+Implement the `ISettingsAware` interface in your parser class.
+This interface makes the parser settings-aware and provides the method to initialize the settings.

-In the next step, add the following boolean property to your parser class:
+Add the following boolean property to your parser class:

 # [C#](#tab/tabid-1)
 ```cs